adam-zakaria/task_dashboard/README.md

 I decided to create a task creation form that is always displayed on the screen.
 This option won out over the other options of having a separate page for task creation or having a "Add Task" button which would display a modal where a task can be created.
 The modal was a close second because it could be argued that the majority of time in a task dashboard is likely spent viewing tasks, so devoting more screen to the tasks could make sense, but I like the ever present task creation panel because tasks can be viewed mid-creation, and tasks are more conveniently made (no need to open a modal).
 If the requirements mentioned future development plans this would factor into the design, but no plans are mentioned.

 ## Backend
+These are the endpoints required to support my current implementation.
+In a more fully developed implementation, there would be endpoints for functionality like updating, deleting, getting specific tasks based on criteria, etc.

+* GET /tasks
+Description: Retrieve a list of all tasks.
+Payload: None
+Response: Array of Task objects.

+* POST /tasks
+Description: Create a new task.
+Payload: Task object (without ID; typically includes name, description, dueDate, assignee, priority, status).
+Response: Newly created Task object with ID.

 ## Work Breakdown: Development Phase
 For the task management dashboard project, the development phase can be organized by components, with specific tasks for creating each component, integration, and code review.
 This breakdown will ensure a structured approach to developing the application.
 Note that this covers only the development phase; subsequent phases like testing, UI/UX evaluation, deployment, and maintenance are not included.
+Also time estimates will vary depending on the familiarility of the developers with the technologies and tasks.

+### Initial Project Setup
+* Bootstrap a project with React, Vite, Tailwind, and MaterialUI
+* Time Estimate: 2 hours

 ### Implement Task List Component
 * Develop the component to display a list of tasks.
 * Ensure it shows the task name, due date, and priority.
-* Implement fetching and displaying data from the backend or state management system.
+* Implement fetching and displaying data
+* Time Estimate: 3 hours

 ### Implement Task Details Component
 * Develop a component to show detailed information about a task.
 * This component should be displayed when a task in the Task List is clicked.
 * Ensure it includes details like the task description, assignee, and status.
+* Time Estimate: 2 hours

 ### Implement Task Creation Component
 * Implement a form component for creating new tasks.
 * Include necessary fields: task name, description, due date, and assignee.
 * Add form validation to ensure data integrity.
-Integration
+* Time Estimate: 2 hours

 ### Integrate Components
 * Ensure all components (Task List, Task Details, Task Creation Form) work together seamlessly.
 * Implement state management to handle data flow across components.
-* Test the integration in a development environment to ensure functionality.
+* Test the integration in different development environments to ensure functionality.
+* Time Estimate: 3 hours

 ### Conduct Code Review
 * Perform code reviews for all developed components.
 * Ensure coding standards, best practices, and project-specific guidelines are followed.
 * Address and resolve any issues or feedback from the reviews.
+* Time Estimate: 2 hours

 ## Additional Notes
-The assignment specifies that "Priority" should be included under Task Details, but does not specify its inclusion under Task Creation.
+* The assignment specifies that "Priority" should be included under Task Details, but does not specify its inclusion under Task Creation.
 I've decided to include it in Task Creation because it is important feature in a task system.
+* This code is sparsely commented because it is a simple CRUD application - with more complex applications I put more comments.
+For most of the code, the naming is effective enough at conveying what is happening.